tylerdobson/tylerdobson/README.md

 ---

 ## ✦ About

-I'm Tyler Dobson, a junior at the **University of South Florida** pursuing a B.S. in **Artificial Intelligence and Analytics** (graduating May 2027) and based in Tampa, FL.
+ Artificial Intelligence and Analytics @ University of South Florida**
 ---

 ---